tplopez/qgis-tutorial/docs/Tutorial3.md

     b) On the same project, click on `Add Raster Layer` button in the Side Tool Menu (second from the top).
 This button is only for loading raster (.tif) data into the map canvas.
 Select the 2017_dailyannualmaxima.tif file.
 Uncheck the **ClimateRegions** layer in the Layers Panel.
 You will notice that now we are not able to see the state boundaries in the Map Canvas, because they have been covered by the new raster file that we added.
 In the Layers Panel, click and move the **cb_2017** layer on top of the **2017_dailyannualmaxima**.
 We now can't see the **2017_dailyannualmaxima** because the state polygons are filled with color.
 Let's change this style.

     c) Double-click on the **cb_2017** layer.
-In the _Style_ tab, click `Simple fill` on the first white box.
-Select `Outline: Simple line` as _Symbol layer type_ and click Apply and OK buttons at the bottom of the window.
+In the _Style_ tab, click _Simple fill_ on the first white box.
+Select _Outline: Simple line_ as _Symbol layer type_ and click Apply and OK buttons at the bottom of the window.

     d) Now open the Layer Properties Menu for **2017_dailyannualmaxima** and change the render type to _Singleband pseudocolor_.
-Choose `Discrete interpolation`, and click the `Classify` button below the mode.
+Choose _Discrete interpolation_, and click the _Classify_ button below the mode.
 Click Apply and OK buttons at the bottom of the window.

-2. Compute statistics within specific boundaries using the `Zonal Statistics plugin`
+2. Compute statistics within specific boundaries using the `Zonal Statistics` plugin

-    a) Locate the `Zonal Statistics Plugin` menu. _Hint:_ Recall that Help in the QGIS Menu bar can show you the path if you cannot readily find the tool.
+    a) Locate the `Zonal Statistics` plugin menu. _Hint:_ Recall that Help in the QGIS Menu bar can show you the path if you cannot readily find the tool.
 A window similar as figure 1 will be displayed.
 This tool will compute statistics within the zones that we specify.
 We will compute the average 2017 daily maximum precipitation for each state.

     ![Fig 1. - Zonal Statistics Window.
 Source: [QGIS User Guide] (https://docs.qgis.org/2.18/en/docs/user_manual/)](https://www.qgis.org/tr/_images/d86b8eb8a72d26a0fcb0bf043c9189e14a4ae125.png)